-Students are strongly encouraged to attend all lectures or review lecture recordings.
-Attendance is required at all tutorials, workshops/labs and computer labs.
-If your absence equates to more than 20% of tutorials, workshops/labs and computer labs, you may fail the course, or be denied special consideration.
-Note that for Term 3, 2020 there will be an online class available for tutorials, workshops/labs and computer labs.
+Students are strongly recommended to attend all lectures or review lecture recordings.
+Attendance is required at all workshops and labs.
+If your absence equates to more than 20% of workshops and labs, you may fail the course, or be denied special consideration.